Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/demo/README.md

 **IMPORTANT**
 This components configuration depends on the implementation of an example Component Enumerator extension called libcontoso-component-enumerator.so, which required a mock component inventory data file `/usr/local/contoso-devices/components-inventory.json`

-> Tip: you can copy [`demo`](https://github.com/Azure/adu-private-preview/tree/user/wewilair/v0.8.0-docs/src/extensions/component-enumerators/examples/contoso-component-enumerator/demo) folder to your home directory on the test VM an run `~/demo/tools/reset-demo-components.sh` to copy required files to the right locations.
+> Tip: you can copy [`demo`](../demo) folder to your home directory on the test VM and run `~/demo/tools/reset-demo-components.sh` to copy required files to the right locations.

 #### Add /usr/local/contoso-devices/components-inventory.json